 Not only do formula companies continue to market products that they claim offer the best possible outcomes for preterm infants, they offer no warnings about the potential risk of NEC.
 Formula containers contain warnings about the possible dangers of scalding relating to microwaving their products, since they can develop hot spots, but they contain no information about how formula consumption could raise the risk of NEC.
 This simple omission means that many parents remain unaware of the full dangers their children could face.

 Many parents feel immense pressure to feed their infants formula rather than human milk.
 Parents of premature little ones may find themselves surrounded by formula marketing geared toward pressuring them into choosing preemie formula for their children.

 Formula comes from doctor’s offices.
 Formula manufacturers send free samples and coupons in the mail the moment parents start acknowledging pregnancy and signing up for registries.

 Once parents have formula in hand, they may prove much more likely to try it, which may lead to increased difficulty maintaining the mother's milk supply and, ultimately, the breastfeeding relationship.

 The WHO believes that “marketing practices exploit uncertainty when mothers and parents are at their most vulnerable, and aim to change the values, beliefs, and practices of families and communities.”
 This pressure has, in many cases, caused parents of premature infants to give their infants formula, ultimately leading to an NEC diagnosis and serious complications.

 If your infant has faced an NEC diagnosis after formula feeding, your family may deserve compensation.
-Contact Nicolet Law Accident & Injury Lawyers today at (612) 688-4459 for your free consultation.
+Contact our Minnesota personal injury attorneys at Nicolet Law Accident & Injury Lawyers today at (612) 688-4459 for your free consultation.